porridgewithraisins/nvim/README.md

  - Tree-sitter integrated very well everywhere.

 LSP:
- - Uses the inbuilt LSP (and inbuilt completion?).
+ - Uses the inbuilt LSP (and inbuilt completion, and inbuilt LSP signature).

 Debugger:
  - Has nvim-dap, no GUI though, not a fan of dap-ui yet and also don't think stuffing a GUI debugger into vim is the